Acoustic Soft Tactile Skin (AST Skin): Conclusion

-We have presented the design, fabrication, and testing of a novel Acoustic Soft Tactile skin (AST skin).
-The AST skin uses Acoustic Channels beneath the sensing surface to measure the contact normal force and its location based on the principle of the wave modulation.
-To validate the concept, we have prototyped and studied nine AST skins with different configurations of Acoustic Channels and acoustic hardware (speaker-mic).
-During our study, two AST skin designs made more than 93\% of static normal force predictions with $\pm$1.5 N tolerance for a full-scale force range of 0-30$^{+1}$ N. Also, they made more than 96\% accurate force contact location predictions.
-We have also demonstrated the superiority and effectiveness of the AST skin in measuring static normal forces in a pushing experiment against an off-the-shelf soft tactile sensor (Xela uSkin).
+We presented the concept of a novel Soft Tactile skin technology based on sound wave amplitude modulation.
+AST uses Acoustic Channels beneath the sensing surface to measure the contact normal force and its location.
+To validate the concept, we studied different AST designs with different configurations of Acoustic Channels, acoustic hardware (speaker-mic) to validate the concept.
+During our study, AST made more than 93\% of static normal force estimations with $\pm$1.5 N tolerance for a full-scale force range of 0-30$^{+1}$ N and also made more than 96\% accurate force contact location estimations.
+Moreover, we made a prototype of a frame-less AST (f-AST) and tested it. f-AST shows the potential of using the AST technology as a tactile sensory cover on curved surfaces and other real-time robotic applications.
+Overall, the AST has the potential to become a valuable tool for tactile measurements for various robotic applications.
+We hope AST contributes to the advances in learning physical robot interactions.